RunestoneInteractive/RunestoneServer/source/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 .. .. admonition:: Self  Check Challenge

 ..
-One of the fundamental building blocks of a computer is somethnig called a flip flop.
-Its not something that computer science professors wear on their feet, but rather a kind of circut that is stable and stores the last piece of data that was put on it.
+One of the fundamental building blocks of a computer is something called a flip flop.
+It's not something that computer science professors wear on their feet, but rather a kind of circuit that is stable and stores the last piece of data that was put on it.
 A simple flip-flop can be made from two NOR gates that are tied together as in the following diagram.

 ..    .. image:: Figures/flipflop.png